 Also of interest is that San Luis Obispo has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.02% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in San Luis Obispo telecommute to their jobs.
+Overall, about 17.13% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 San Luis Obispo, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in San Luis Obispo in 2022 was $41,749, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $166,996 for a family of four.
+The per capita income in San Luis Obispo in 2022 was $48,106, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $192,424 for a family of four.
 However, San Luis Obispo contains both very wealthy and poor people as well.
-San Luis Obispo also has one of the higher rates of people living in poverty in the nation, with 31.47% of its population below the federal poverty line.
+San Luis Obispo also has one of the higher rates of people living in poverty in the nation, with 30.36% of its population below the federal poverty line.

 The most common language spoken in San Luis Obispo is English.
 Other important languages spoken here include Spanish and Chinese.